What is Website Security? Importance of Protecting Your Site [2025]

 In brute force attacks, adversaries repeatedly try different combos of users and passwords until they discover the right credentials.
 Automated systems can quickly iterate through thousands of options and attack weak or well-known passwords.

-Unauthorized alteration of a website’s appearance/ content is known as website defacement.
-Adversaries may substitute their own messages or images for those on the website as a form of protest or further their own agenda.
+Unauthorized alteration of a website’s appearance or content is known as website defacement.
+Adversaries may substitute their messages or images for those on the website as a form of protest or to further their agenda.

 Adversaries can execute any file on the server of a website thanks to file inclusion security flaws.
 Adversaries can run malicious code or get unauthorized access to sensitive files by taking advantage of these vulnerabilities.